pagerange/validate_canadian_sin/README.md

 # Validate Canadian Social Insurance Number

 This small script adds a validator for the Canadian SIN to the jQuery.validate plugin.
+Also included are version in plain javascript and PHP.

-## instructions
+## Instructions

+### For jQuery.validate plugin

-Load `validate_sin.js` after you have loaded jQuery and jQuery.validate.
+Load `jquery.validate.cansin.js` after you have loaded jQuery and jQuery.validate.

 Validate your sin field as you would any other form field with jQuery.validate.
 For example, for a field named `sin` that is also required, the rule would look like this: